April is National Poetry Month and Weymouth Center celebrated with Writer-In-Residence, John Amen in 2018

 Amen is well loved as the leader and teacher at Write-On Camp.

 “(It is) very worthwhile to introduce the writing process, and/or continue to encourage it, in younger people.
 If I hadn’t had the artistic process in my life, especially as a teen, I think I would have been completely lost.
 Some kids are very interested right away, some will become interested, some will find that the creative/artistic approach complements other interests, whether they be in the humanities or sciences.
 I don’t have any secret, that’s for sure!
 I do think it’s important to encourage young people in whatever way.
 And Weymouth is, of course, a beautiful place, one conducive to expression and learning. “

 He is currently working on a project that he thinks “Is allowing me to address new experiences and existential contexts as well as variations of voice and new possibilities re language.
 I try to stay engaged with the process, the practice.
 I really look at writing, in whatever form or genre, as a practice, one that I hope I continue with for the rest of my life.”

-The reading and reception, sponsored by St. Joseph of the Pines, is Wednesday, April 18 at 5:30 in the Great Room and books are available for sale courtesy of The Country Bookshop.
-The program is free to the public.
+The reading and reception was sponsored by St. Joseph of the Pines.
+The program was free to the public.